2129535/AAPL-Stock-Prediction-via-News-Sentiment-Machine-Learning/README.md

 1. Download the dataset from the Kaggle link above.
 2. Place the `apple_news_data.csv` file inside the directory where you run the notebook.

+**Note on Running the Code:**
+The preprocessing section includes a Sentiment Analysis pipeline using FinBERT, which processes ~30k articles and may take several hours to complete.
+To facilitate the evaluation, I have provided the pre-processed sentiment scores and the final merged dataset (df_con_indicatori.csv) in the data/ folder.
+You can skip the "Sentiment Analysis" section and load the provided CSVs directly to run the Machine Learning models (LSTM and XGBoost) immediately.